 La Teatro Fenice provides the ultimate evening of sophistication and elegance with its world-class opera and concerts.
 Even to simply marvel at its beauty, anyone in Venice should visit here to take a look.

 Residing in the neighbouring island Torcello is the famous Locanda Cipriani.
-Still under Cipriani ownership, the iconic inn provides delectable cuisine and is a cultural and relic of Venice.
+Still under Cipriani ownership, the iconic inn provides delectable cuisine and is a beloved cultural relic of Venice.

-Previous guests include writers (Ernest Hemingway stayed for a month in 1948), actors such as Al Pacino and Lizza Minelli and singers like Bette Davis and Mick Jagger.
-One famous table seated Elton John, Hugh Grant and Liz Hurley!
+Previous guests include writers such as Ernest Hemingway who stayed for a month in 1948, actors including Al Pacino and Lizza Minelli and legendry singers Bette Davis and Mick Jagger, to name a few.

 Torcello itself deserves to be explored, and with a population of less than 100, it has preserved much of its Old World beauty and rustic charm.